awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 For more information about using Athena to query Amazon VPC flow logs in Parquet format, see the post [Optimize performance and reduce costs for network analytics with VPC Flow Logs in Apache Parquet format](http://aws.amazon.com/blogs/big-data/optimize-performance-and-reduce-costs-for-network-analytics-with-vpc-flow-logs-in-apache-parquet-format/) in the *AWS Big Data Blog*\.

-### Creating and Querying a Table for Amazon VPC Flow Logs Using Partition Projection<a name="vpc-flow-logs-partition-projection"></a>
+### Creating and querying a table for Amazon VPC flow logs using partition projection<a name="vpc-flow-logs-partition-projection"></a>

 Use a `CREATE TABLE` statement like the following to create a table, partition the table, and populate the partitions automatically by using [partition projection](partition-projection.md)\.
 Replace the table name `test_table_vpclogs` in the example with the name of your table\.
 Edit the `LOCATION` clause to specify the Amazon S3 bucket that contains your Amazon VPC log data\.